Electrical system of the International Space Station: Solar array wing

 Close-up view of folded solar array.

 Damage to the 4B wing of the P6 solar array wing found when it was redeployed after being moved to its final position on the STS-120 mission.

 Each ISS solar array wing (often abbreviated "SAW") consists of two retractable "blankets" of solar cells with a mast between them.
 Each wing is the largest ever deployed in space, weighing over 1088 kg and using nearly 33,000 solar arrays, each measuring 8-cm square with 4,100 diodes.
 When fully extended, each is 35 m in length and 12 m wide.
 Each SAW is capable of generating nearly 31 Kilowatts (kW) of direct current power.
 When retracted, each wing folds into a solar array blanket box just 51 cm high and 4.57 m in length.

 Altogether, the eight solar array wings can generate about 240 kilowatts in direct sunlight, or about 84 to 120 kilowatts average power (cycling between sunlight and shade).

 The solar arrays normally track the Sun, with the "alpha gimbal" used as the primary rotation to follow the Sun as the space station moves around the Earth, and the "beta gimbal" used to adjust for the angle of the space station's orbit to the ecliptic.
 Several different tracking modes are used in operations, ranging from full Sun-tracking, to the drag-reduction mode (night glider and Sun slicer modes), to a drag-maximization mode used to lower the altitude.

 Over time, the photovoltaic cells on the wings have degraded gradually, having been designed for a 15-year service life.
 This is especially noticeable with the first arrays to launch, with the P6 and P4 Trusses in 2000 (STS-97) and 2006 (STS-115).

 STS-117 delivered the S4 truss and solar arrays in 2007.

 STS-119 (ISS assembly flight 15A) delivered the S6 truss along with the fourth set of solar arrays and batteries to the station during March 2009.

 To augment the oldest wings, NASA launched three pairs of large-scale versions of the ISS Roll Out Solar Array (IROSA) aboard three SpaceX Dragon 2 cargo launches from early June 2021 to early June 2023, SpaceX CRS-22, CRS-26 and CRS-28.
+A fourth launch, aboard SpaceX CRS-35, is expected for fall 2026.
 These arrays were deployed along the central part of the wings up to two thirds of its length.
 Work to install iROSA's support brackets on the truss mast cans holding the Solar Array Wings was initiated by the crew members of Expedition 64 in late February 2021.
 After the first pair of arrays were delivered in early June, a spacewalk on 16 June by Shane Kimbrough and Thomas Pesquet of Expedition 65 to place one iROSA on the 2B power channel and mast can of the P6 truss ended early due to technical difficulties with the array's deployment.